phonemic awareness

 Are Elkonin Boxes and Sound Boxes the Same Thing?

 Yes!
 Sound boxes and Elkonin boxes are synonymous.
-The name sound boxes refers to the fact that each box represents a single sound in the word.
-Although children may begin by simply pointing to the corresponding box while saying the sounds or pushing some kind of object, such as a token or a block, into each cell as they say each sound, sooner rather than later, we want to get students writing the letters (k, s, t) or letter combinations (ck, ss, ed) in the boxes that represent the corresponding phoneme.
+They both refer to the fact that each box represents a single sound in the word.
+Children may begin by simply pointing to the corresponding box while saying the sounds or pushing some kind of object (such as a token or block) into each cell as they say each sound.
+But sooner rather than later, we want to get students writing the letters (k, s, t) or letter combinations (ck, ss, ed) in the boxes that represent the corresponding phoneme.
 The sooner we bring letters into phonemic awareness instruction, the better off students will be.

-Here are some other terms that relate to sound boxes (Elkonin boxes).
+Here are some other terms that relate to Elkonin boxes.
 These aren’t labels for the tool but terms that are often used to describe ways to use the tool:

 • Aligning sounds and spellings